General information and tips for prospective fellowship applicants

 • One award of $2,500

-• Applicants must be a United States citizen or legal resident and plan to attend a college or university in the country.
+• Applicants must be United States citizens or legal residents and plan to attend a college or university in the country.

 • Prospective recipients must also be currently receiving medical treatment for their disability.